surferwithus/surferwithus/README.md

 Through this app, students can comfortably know department announcements, extra curricular activities, and academic schedules by using notifications. </br>
 And also, this app have restaurants information around university and we can use the 'Pick a restaurant at random' functions. </br>
 </br>
-If you are a student at Pusan National University, I think it is a good app to use at least once. </br>
+If you are a Pusan National University student, Try this app! </br>
 </p>